sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 ## Context: Killed Ventar the Unholy in Baal's fourth wave.

 - I have yet to figure out why this happens.
 Other fixes have not seemed to help this issue.
 Usually not related to language or locale.
 Perhaps an issue with non-English Windows?
 Issue not solved, sorry.

 &nbsp;

-## Context: Hovered Over Bottom Right of Stash

-- No known fix.
-Just keep your cursor away from bottom right of stash.

-&nbsp;